SwayLtd/Teleprompter/README.md

 * [X] Fix the text color picker in the text editor that only work if we press Enter or click on the same text again
 * [X] Fix the wheel event that is working with the manual scroll when the text is playing
 * [ ] Fix the scroll position going to the bottom of the text when formatting the text
+* [ ] Fix the ability to format the room name text